 Figure 26.
-Respondents' Seniority
+Respondents' seniority

-Which of the following best describes your current responsibility within your organization?
-(Percent of respondents, N=500)
+Which of the following best describes your current responsibility within your organisation?
+(Percentage of respondents, N=500)

 Figure 27.
-Company Size (Number of Employees)
+Company size (number of employees)

-How many total employees does your organization have worldwide?
-(Percent of respondents, N=500)
+How many employees in total does your organisation have worldwide?
+(Percentage of respondents, N=500)

 Figure 28.
-Company Industry
+Company industry

-What is your organization's primary industry?
-(Percent of respondents, N=500, one response accepted)
+What is your organisation's primary industry?
+(Percentage of respondents, N=500, one response accepted)

-Appendix II: Establishing Maturity Levels for Customer Service and Support
+Appendix II: Establishing maturity levels for customer service and support

-ESG's maturity scale used seven questions from the survey as inputs to determine an organization's maturity score.
-These seven questions align to the people, process, and data and technology attributes of the service and support organization within represented companies.
-Based on the answers to these and other questions, respondents' organizations could earn between 0 and 7 maturity points.
-At organizations with 100 or more employees, 47% earned 0-3 points (placing them in the "Starter" category); 31% earned 4-5 points (placing them in the "Riser" category); and 22% earned 6-7 points (placing them in the "Champion" category).
+ESG's maturity scale used seven questions from the survey as input to determine an organisation's maturity score.
+These seven questions align to the people, process, and data and technology attributes of the service and support organisation within represented companies.
+Based on the answers to these and other questions, respondents' organisations could earn between 0 and 7 maturity points.
+In organisations with 100 or less employees, 47% earned 0-3 points (placing them in the 'starter' category); 31% earned 4-5 points (placing them in the 'riser' category); and 22% earned 6-7 points (placing them in the 'champion' category).

-The following figures outline the scoring questions that ESG asked respondents, the overall distribution of responses, and the responses aligned to the maximum number of maturity points per question.
+The following figures outline the scoring questions that ESG asked respondents, the overall distribution of responses and the responses aligned to the maximum number of maturity points per question.

 Figure 29.
-Agent Training
+Training of agents

-How would you rate the amount of formal training and education the typical customer service employee receives at your organization?
-(Percent of respondents, N=500)
+How would you rate the amount of formal training and education received by the typical customer service employee in your organisation?
+(Percentage of respondents, N=500)

 Figure 30.
-Matching Staffing Level to Need
+Matching the staffing level to requirements

-Which of the following best describes the workload of your organization's customer service and support personnel?
-(Percent of respondents, N=500)
+Which of the following best describes the workload of your organisation's customer service and support personnel?
+(Percentage of respondents, N=500)

 Figure 31.
-Ability to Implement Customer Feedback
+Ability to implement customer feedback

-How would you rate your organization on its ability to act on customer feedback to change its products, services, and/or business processes for the better?

-(Percent of respondents, N=389)
+How would you rate your organisation on its ability to act on customer feedback to change its products, services and/or business processes for the better?
+(Percentage of respondents, N=389)

 Figure 32.
-Speed in Implementing Customer Feedback
+Speed in implementing customer feedback

-How would you rate how quickly your organization can turn customer feedback into a change in its products, services, and/or business processes?
-(Percent of respondents, N=389)
+How would you rate how quickly your organisation can turn customer feedback into a change in its products, services and/or business processes?
+(Percentage of respondents, N=389)

 Figure 33.
-Comprehensiveness of Service and Support Data
+Comprehensiveness of service and support data

-How would you rate the comprehensiveness of your organization's customer service and support metrics and key performance indicators (i.e., does the organization have access to all the information you would like it to)?
-(Percent of respondents, N=500)
+How would you rate the comprehensiveness of your organisation's customer service and support metrics, and key performance indicators (i.e. does the organisation have access to all the information that you would like it to)?

+(Percentage of respondents, N=500)

 Figure 34.
-Timeliness of Service and Support Data
+Timeliness of service and support data

-Which best describes how up to date your organization's customer service and support metrics and KPIs are?
-(Percent of respondents, N=500)
+Which best describes how up to date your organisation's customer service and support metrics, and KPIs are?
+(Percentage of respondents, N=500)

 Figure 35.
-Importance of Security Capabilities
+The importance of security capabilities

-Generally speaking, how satisfied are your customer service and support staff with the technology and tools they use to do their jobs?
-(Percent of respondents, N=500)
+Generally speaking, how satisfied are your customer service and support staff with the technology and tools that they use to do their jobs?
+(Percentage of respondents, N=500)

-All trademark names are property of their respective companies.
-Information contained in this publication has been obtained by sources The Enterprise Strategy Group (ESG) considers to be reliable but is not warranted by ESG.
+All trademark names are the property of their respective companies.
+Information contained in this publication has been obtained by sources that The Enterprise Strategy Group (ESG) considers to be reliable, but is not warranted by ESG.
 This publication may contain opinions of ESG, which are subject to change.
-This publication is copyrighted by The Enterprise Strategy Group, Inc. Any reproduction or redistribution of this publication, in whole or in part, whether in hard-copy format, electronically, or otherwise to persons not authorized to receive it, without the express consent of The Enterprise Strategy Group, Inc., is in violation of U.S. copyright law and will be subject to an action for civil damages and, if applicable, criminal prosecution.
-Should you have any questions, please contact ESG Client Relations at 508.482.0188.
+This publication is copyrighted by The Enterprise Strategy Group, Inc. Any reproduction or redistribution of this publication, in whole or in part, whether in hard-copy format, electronically or otherwise to persons not authorised to receive it, without the express consent of The Enterprise Strategy Group, Inc., is in violation of US copyright law and will be subject to an action for civil damages and, if applicable, criminal prosecution.
+Should you have any questions, please contact ESG Client Relations on 508 482 0188